dwrobel/flatcam/README.md

 - reused the Multiprocessing Pool declared in the App for the ToolRulesCheck() class
 - adapted the Project context menu for the new types of FLatCAM objects
 - modified the setup_recent_files to accommodate the new FlatCAM objects
-- made sure that when an FlatCAM script object is deleted, it's associated Tab is closed
+- made sure that when an FlatCAMscript object is deleted, it's associated Tab is closed
+- fixed the FlatCMAScript object saving when project is saved (loading a project with this script object is not working yet)

 1.10.2019